opbenesh/opbenesh.github.io/content/posts/doom-coding-free-falling/index.md

 I wanted to revitalize my legacy Spotify release tracker project for a while now, but unfortunately, when I actually find the time that I'm sitting in front of a real-life MacBook, it's usually on the company's dime.

-**THAT ALL CHANGED** when I read a Hacker News article titled "Stop Doom Scrolling, Start Doom Coding" (link in comments) which suggested a remote phone-first vibe coding setup—Claude Code + Tailscale + Android terminal—as a replacement for e.g. checking AP News for the latest political takeovers.
+**THAT ALL CHANGED** when I read a Hacker News article titled ["Stop Doom Scrolling, Start Doom Coding"](https://news.ycombinator.com/item?id=46517458) which suggested a phone-first vibe-coding setup which can be then used instead of e.g. checking AP News for the latest political takeovers.
+I'm skipping forward a bit (see the TIL section), but turns out the LLM guys allow you to spin up on-demand sandboxes for their coding services.

-But if I'm already vibe coding, I might as well auto-approve agent code runs, meaning that I definitely don't want the setup running on my local machine (or even a VM on the same network).

-Turns out that specific setup is so August 2025.
-These days, the LLM guys allow you to spin up on-demand sandboxes for their coding services.
 The Claude Android app even has a native "Code" tab now—just select a GitHub repo, give it a prompt, and go do something else with your day.

 So on Friday morning I created an empty GitHub repo, and after a weekend of vibe-Clauding on the go (is this a thing? this should be a thing), I had a fully working app—complete with an AI-generated logo!